EgleJuske/laravel-sprint5/README.md

 ## Launch procedure:

-When you open this app in your browser you can:
+Once you apen the app in your browser, login will be required.

+**Log in information:**
+Username: admin
+Password: adminadmin

+Employees page:

+-   Add new employee
+-   Assign project to employee
+-   Delete employee
+-   Update employee name, surname, assigned project

+Projects page:

--   create new employees and projects;
+-   Add new project
--   read existing projects and employees;
--   update information about projects and employees;
--   delete projects (only if the project isn't asigned to any employee) and employees;
+-   Delete project (only if no employees are assigned to the project)
--   assing projects to employees.
+-   Update project title and info

 ## Authors